cosmos/sdk-tutorials/academy/2-main-concepts/queries.md

 The `client.Context`'s primary role is to store data used during interactions with the end user and provide methods to interact with this data - it is used before and after the query is processed by the full-node.

-When handling `MyQuery` the `client.Context` is utilized to encode the query parameters, retrieve the full-node, and write the output.
+When handling `MyQuery`, the `client.Context` is utilized to encode the query parameters, retrieve the full-node, and write the output.
 The query needs to be encoded into a `[]byte` form before being relayed to a full-node, as full-nodes are application-agnostic and do not understand specific types.
 The full-node (RPC client) itself is retrieved using the `client.Context`, which knows which node the user CLI is connected to.
 The query is relayed to this full-node to be processed.
 The `client.Context` contains a writer to write output when the response is returned.

 ## Arguments and route creation